GITBoy-from-mars/Lost-Data-Collecting-recovery-app/README.md

 Ensures Unique Column Headers: Aggregates all possible XML field names across multiple files to maintain consistency in the final dataset.

-Loop-Based Batch Processing: Can iterate through multiple project folders (path3 to path16 in the Wapcos project) for bulk conversions.
+Loop-Based Batch Processing: Can iterate through multiple project folders (path3 to path16 in the project dir.) for bulk conversions.

 **Note** - The xmltoexcel.py, xmltoexcel1.py, xmltoexcel2.py the work of these files are same as mentioned above but the key diffrence is some of my data contain complex .xml data and child data so i divided this in three parts and do some updates also according to data